 What Does CBD Stand For?

-CBD stands for “cannabidiol” (the abbreviation: Canna-Bi-Diol) and is one of the numerous chemical compounds found in the cannabis plant.
+CBD stands for “cannabidiol” (the abbreviation: Canna-Bi-Diol) and is one of the numerous chemical compounds found in cannabis (the cannabis sativa plant).
 Next to THC, cannabidiol (CBD) is the most known cannabinoid.

 The main difference between tetrahydrocannabinol (THC) and CBD is their level of psychoactive properties.